TONYCRE8/cre8-form/README.md

 At some point in the future, this form plugin will be more diversified, and will add the option to disable the requirement for a privacy input.

 ### Inputs

+If you do add multiple forms onto a page, try to diversify the names and ids on the inputs.
+Each input needs a name and id that are preferrably the same.
+The plugin should be able to handle multiple forms, but if you have two instances of the id "name" for example, you might run into issues when validating the form.
+Using prefixes like `contact_name` vs `newsletter_name` might be a good way of separating the two and ensuring the forms are handled correctly.

 [Every input should have a label](https://www.w3.org/WAI/tutorials/forms/labels/), all except for the submit button.
 Each input should also have a name and an id, prefferably ones that are the same (i.e. `name="email" id="email"`).